bbkhalid2002/genai-llm-ml-case-studies/README.md

 ## 🙏 Acknowledgements

-- Thanks to all the companies and engineers who shared their experiences in these case studies
+- Thanks to all the companies and engineers who shared their LLM/GenAI implementation experiences
 - All original sources are linked in each case study

 ---

-⭐ Found this useful?
+⭐ Found this valuable for your GenAI/LLM work?
 Star the repository to help others discover it! ⭐